shreyash00007/UX/README.md

 This example showcases how you can use buttons to create a clear and unobstructed user interface.

 When elements appear to be similar to each other, we tend to group them and give them the same function.

+Zeigarnik Effect

+Adopt progress measurements in your design because users remember incomplete tasks better than completed tasks

+Starting a task creates task-related tension that’s felt when the job is interrupted or incomplete.
+All the tension from a highly repetitive task makes it difficult to complete the work itself, but that very difficulty and